RamVasuthevan/Personal-Website/website/style-guide.md

 | Reminder     | Tangerine | Zero-length even |                                                                                                                                     |
 | Work         | Gold      | Making money     | Add this [symbol](https://www.flaticon.com/free-icon/money_10384161?term=money&page=1&position=1&origin=search&related_id=10384161) |
 | Outside      | Flamingo  |                  | Go somewhere without order people but not an errand?                                                                                |
-This page is a work in progress.
-But as I polish the sections that already exist, I am adding more rough draft sections.
-This pushes the page further from being merge-ready and risks leaving it in feature-branch purgatory forever.
-In theory, I could have feature branches on feature branches, but I don't like that.

 ## Dates